Animal Care Study Programmes

 Study what you love and grow your knowledge of animal care and sustainability.

-All our Animal Management study programmes are delivered full-time at our Medway Campus, where we have a purpose-built, complementary animal collection, housing a wide variety of small mammals, exotic species and invertebrates.
+All of our Animal Management study programmes are delivered full-time at our Medway Campus, where we have a purpose-built, complementary animal collection, housing a wide variety of small mammals, exotic species and invertebrates.
 Find out the difference between an Animal Management course and a study programme below.

 Enrol on one of our animal-related study programmes and you will learn from tutors who share your passion for animals – all of whom have relevant industry experience and/or academic qualifications.
 Many members of the teaching team are also actively involved in caring for animals and ensuring their welfare.